 - Let the batter sit for 5-10 minutes before cooking- For the flourless version, if it’s too thick, add a little extra milk or liquid of choice

-- Use a good quality non-stick pan AND also grease it
+- Use a good quality non-stick pan AND also grease it.
+Also consider a high-speed blender.

 - If possible, cover the pan when cooking to ensure both sides are evenly cooked.
 This will also ensure ultra fluffy and thick pancakes